 By Jong Eun Jung

 After wrapping up college, some people look to graduate programs to develop more advanced business skills, prepare them for marketing careers, and gain an advantage in the job market.
-Two of the most popular graduate programs for people interested in marketing careers are the Master of Marketing and the Master of Data Analytics.
-To help prospective students decide which degree is right for them, Suzanne Feinstein, the Director of the Master of Marketing Program at Vanderbilt Business, mentions four things to consider when deciding between these two programs.
+Two of the most popular graduate programs for people interested in marketing careers are the Master of Marketing and Master of Data Analytics.
+To help prospective students decide which degree is right for them, Suzanne Feinstein, the Director of the Master of Marketing Program at Vanderbilt Business, mentions 4 things to consider when deciding between these programs.

 If you have a STEM background, a Master of Data Analytics may be a good option for you.
 “A Master of Data Analytics is a specialized degree that is designed to help students learn how to apply advanced analytics to business challenges.
 It often requires a strong mathematical focus,” Feinstein explained.
 On the other hand, a Master of Marketing is open to recent graduates with any background or degree because it introduces them to the field of marketing.
 “The Master of Marketing is well suited for applicants who are looking for a way to gain marketing skills and concepts quickly,” she said.

 What are the curriculums like?

 A Master of Data Analytics focuses on developing expertise in using tools and techniques to analyze and present data.
 If you enroll in such a program, you’ll learn skills such as advanced statistics, data management, and data presentation.
 A Master of Marketing student does learn data analysis, but the focus is on gaining a comprehensive knowledge of the marketing field.
 In a Master of Marketing program, you will take classes on all facets of marketing, including (but not limited to) advertising and social media, product development, and brand management.
 “A Master of Marketing degree helps students learn the fundamental theories and principles of marketing, along with the analytical skills to succeed in a variety of marketing careers,” Feinstein said.